A good first impression on LinkedIn matters. ALOT.

 On the search results page, they are likely to see a long list of results.
 Their purpose is to shortlist the most suitable candidates and get them placed in the job vacancy as soon as possible.

-With the long list of results, the recruiter wants to narrow them to the most suitable candidates that most likely fit the job profile and fit into a company culture.
+With the long list of results, the recruiter wants to narrow them to the most suitable candidates that most likely fit the job profile and fit into the company culture.

 A missing profile photo falls under the category of an incomplete profile as it makes it more difficult for the recruiter to determine whether you are the best match for the job.
 It's like a missing puzzle piece from your personal profile.